klmnden/azure-docs.tr-tr/articles/sql-database/sql-database-vnet-service-endpoint-rule-powershell.md

 $vnetRuleObject2;

-Write-Host 'Completed script 3, the "Virtual-Netowrk-Rule".';
+Write-Host 'Completed script 3, the "Virtual-Network-Rule".';
 ```

 <a name="a-script-40" />